b3hold23/car-loan-payment/README.md

 ## Description

-This project helps potential car buyers determine their monthly car loan payments at 0% interest, providing an objective starting point to compare with a third-party quote.
-By understanding the base payment, users can identify additional costs (i.e. market-adjustment, loan charges, add-ons, dealer fees, service charges, registration fees, and sales tax) in order to understand the true cost of purchasing a vehicle, and increasing the liklihood that the user will make an informed purchase decision.
+This project enables car buyers to save on their purchase.
+It determines the monthly base payment based on the vehicle price or MSRP, down payment, and loan term at 0% interest and with no additional markup.
+The monthly base payment provides an objective starting point to compare with a third-party quote.
+The application calculates the monthly base payment and subtracts the third-party quote in order to determine potential savings.
+The user is provided with tips to identify additional costs (i.e. market-adjustment, loan charges, add-ons, dealer fees, service charges, registration fees, and sales tax), enabling the user to make a more informed purchase decision.

 ## Features

-- Calculate monthly car loan payments at 0% interest.
+- Calculate monthly car loan payments at 0% interest without additional markup.
-- Compare the calculated payment to a third-party quote.
+- Compare the calculated payment with a third-party quote.
 - Discover potential monthly savings.
 - Find suggestions for understanding additional costs.